10 Ways Pets Help Improve Your Stress & Mental Health

 General benefits of having pets

 For the health-conscious, having a pet can be excellent for your emotional and physical well-being.
-Pets such as rabbits may do best in homes with limited space or those who are allergic to other animals; while birds like parrots encourage social interaction amongst older adults.
+Pets such as rabbits may do best in homes with limited space or those who are allergic to other animals, while birds like parrots encourage social interaction amongst older adults.
 Even if you have no intention of ever meeting them face-to-face, watching fish swim around their tank has been shown to reduce muscle tension and lower pulse rates- something that's beneficial for all types of people.

-Alright, so let's look at some scientifically proven connections between owning a pet and general well being.
+Alright, so let's look at some scientifically proven connections between owning a pet and general well-being.

-1) Pets improve your social interaction
+1) Pets help improve your social interaction

 Wait, they do what?
-Yeah, this may come as a surprise to those who don’t own one yet but it’s true to a great extent.
+Yeah, this may come as a surprise to those who don’t own one yet, but it’s true to a great extent.
 Pets really open up worlds of new possibilities for social interaction.
 Pets can be an excellent way to find new friends.
 You could meet a lot of interesting people at pet-friendly events, parks, and beaches.
 Just by taking your dog for a walk or waiting at the vet, you might meet someone who shares your interest in pets.
 In fact, If you ever feel lonely, go for a walk with your dog.
 You'll make new friends just by talking about what the best type of food is or how often they should be bathed.
-So take advantage of these opportunities that come with owning animals.
+So, take advantage of these opportunities that come with owning animals.

-2) Pets can help you stay healthy
+2) Having Pets help you stay healthy

-If you own a dog, they need regular walks, and this exercise is good for you too.
+If you own a dog, they need regular walks, and this exercise is good for you, too.
 Exercise, like walking, has many benefits for your mental health and wellbeing.
 You can also use the time walking your dog to improve your fitness and make the most of the outdoors to help you further develop mindfulness and relaxation.
 Studies have shown that the health benefits of walking your dog go beyond weight loss and stress relief.
 Walking is more than just a way to get exercise- it also helps you relax, manage anxiety, and feel less lonely by spending time with an animal companion who loves you unconditionally.

 Pets are incredible companions, but did you know they can help with your social anxiety?
 Yes, a pet can be an amazing source of companionship for a socially anxious person.
 The unconditional affection and acceptance that pets offer make them the perfect wingman to take your social anxiety in stride.

-3) Pets can help you build strong relationships
+3) Pets help you build strong relationships

 It's no secret that dogs provide a lot of benefits to both children and adults.
 One study shows how emotional attachment to a dog could help kids develop relationships with other people more easily.
-They are better able to incorporate the dog's emotions into theirs, and vice versa.
-They support kids’ emotional development and make them feel safe because they follow human cues like moods, emotions, tone of voice etc. Dogs are very sensitive creatures, which is why they can be such great companions for those who need them most.
+They are better able to incorporate the dog's emotions into theirs and vice versa.
+They support kids’ emotional development and make them feel safe because they follow human cues like moods, emotions, tone of voice, etc. Dogs are very sensitive creatures, which is why they can be such great companions for those who need them most.

 Pets make socializing easier for those who find it stressful.
 Kids with autism have a difficult time socializing.
-One study examined the behaviour of children with autism in a classroom with pet guinea pigs and found these kids were more likely to be social, smiling, laughing- showing fewer signs of stress than autistic students without pets.
+One study examined the behaviour of children with autism in a classroom with pet guinea pigs and found these kids were more likely to be social, smiling, and laughing- showing fewer signs of stress than autistic students without pets.
 Equine-Assisted Therapy gives teens the opportunity to build relationships with horses.
 As a result, they are able to create meaningful and lifelong friendships that help them recover from their trauma more quickly than if they hadn't had this therapy.

 4) Pets can give you a new sense of purpose